-There are many organizations that CRS works with regularly to advance a clean energy agenda.
-They work on local, state, and national levels to promote renewable energy and energy efficiency, and develop innovative solutions to environmental issues.
+There are many organizations that develop standards and certifications to advance a clean energy agenda.
+These groups work on local, state, and national levels to promote renewable energy and energy efficiency, and develop innovative solutions to environmental issues.

 10-Year Framework of Programmes (10YFP) on Sustainable Consumption and Production (SCP).
 The 10-year framework of programs on sustainable consumption and production patterns (10YFP) is a global framework of action to enhance international cooperation to accelerate the shift towards sustainable consumption and production (SCP) in both developed and developing countries.
 CRS is a member of the 10YFP Consumer Information Programme for Sustainable Consumption and Production (CI-SCP), which is administered by the United Nations Environment Programme (UNEP).
 CI-SCP serves as a global platform to support the provision of quality information on goods and services, and it promotes the identification and implementation of the most effective strategies to engage consumers in sustainable consumption.
 It empowers and raises the profile of relevant policies, strategies, projects, and partnerships by building synergies and cooperation between different stakeholders to leverage resources toward mutual goals.
 [For more information, see the 10YFP website]

 AASHE STARS is the Sustainability Tracking, Assessment & Rating System—a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 A project of the Association for the Advancement of Sustainability in Higher Education (AASHE), STARS is intended to engage and recognize the full spectrum of colleges and universities—from community colleges to research universities, and from institutions just starting their sustainability programs to long-time campus sustainability leaders.
-Institutions that are pursuing a STARS Bronze, Silver, Gold or Platinum rating earn points for purchased RECs that are Green-e Energy certified.
-Green‐e Energy and Green‐e Climate are referenced in points awarded for measuring and reducing Greenhouse Gas (GHG) Emissions (OP 1) and generating, using, and/or purchasing Clean and Renewable Energy (OP 9) in the Sustainability Tracking, Assessment & Rating System (STARS) v2.0.
+Institutions that are pursuing a STARS Bronze, Silver, Gold or Platinum rating earn points for purchased RECs that are Green-e® Energy certified.
+Green-e® Energy and Green-e® Climate are referenced in points awarded for measuring and reducing Greenhouse Gas (GHG) Emissions (OP 2) and generating, using, and/or purchasing Clean and Renewable Energy (OP 6) in the Sustainability Tracking, Assessment & Rating System (STARS) v2.2.
+CRS is proud to be a STARS Partner Organization, joining other higher education associations and non-profit organizations to provide value to the development and promotion of STARS.
 [For more information, see the STARS website]

 B Corp.
 Certified B Corporations meet comprehensive and transparent social and environmental standards and legally expand their corporate responsibilities to include consideration of interests of all stakeholders, including employees, suppliers, community and the environment.
 B Lab is the nonprofit organization that certifies and rates B Corporations through its B Ratings System.
 By becoming a B Corporation, companies leverage their leadership to influence the market beyond the success of their individual company, helping to build a new sector of the economy which harnesses the power of private enterprise for public benefit.
 Over the long term, the growing B Corporation community builds constituency for the creation of mission-aligned capital markets and tax, investment, and purchasing incentives for B Corporations.
 [For more information, see the B Corporation website]